Death spiral (figure skating): Execution

 The man must be in a centered position and use a fully extended arm.
-Any kind of position, if the pair team's hold lasts for at least one revolution, can be counted.
+Any kind of position if the pair team's hold lasts for at least one revolution can be counted.
 Pair skaters earn a higher level of difficulty, and thus more points, for difficult entries immediately before the death spiral or for difficult exits.
 Entry into a death spiral starts "at the beginning of the entry curve when one partner is on one foot on the edge of the death spiral and the other partner is also on one foot or in a position such as spread eagle, shoot the duck etc." The exit begins when the man begins to bend his holding arm at the elbow and ends when the woman's position is vertical.
 Both partners must execute positions "that affect the main body core and balance" when performing difficult entries and exits.
-Difficult entry positions must be performed while both partners are executing the entry curve and either the man or the woman is moving from a difficult entry position to the death spiral, with no delay.
+Difficult entry positions must be performed while both partners are executing the entry curve, and either the man or the woman is moving from a difficult entry position to the death spiral, with no delay.
 Difficult exit positions can include commencing a lift immediately after the death spiral or performing a jump.
+It must also have "a significant impact on the balance, control and execution of the death spiral".
+An example of a difficult exit is when the woman exits out of the death spiral immediately and with continuous flow into a dance lift or other type of lift, or into a jump.